abhishek-kumar-code/Redfish_Public/TelemetryWhitePaper.md

 Redfish is an evolving hardware management standard that is designed to be flexible, extensible, and inter-operable.

+Redfish supports a wide variety of solutions, from servers to storage, networking to fabrics with power and cooling.
+As such, each management domain has models in which readings for important data are scattered throughout the model.
+The Redfish telemetry model makes it possible to describe the a since locations where the metadata for the readings/metrics, the definition of reports gathering readings from multiple locations in the model, and specifying triggers and trigger actions associated with a specific metric reading.

 The telemetry model is a proposal to support the ability for a Redfish service to expose:

 * The characteristics of metrics
 * The triggers to apply to a specific metric
 * The characteristics and contents of metric reports

-In specifying this work-in-progress telemetry model, there are some aspects of the telemetry model where two ways of modeling are possible and each option having benefits and disadvantages.
-In those cases, both models are presented in the telemetry model and described in this document in section XXXXXX.
-Please provide feedback, if one or both modeling options are desired.
+In specifying this work-in-progress telemetry model, there are some aspects of the telemetry model where two models can be used to model an aspect of telemetry.
+Each model would have benefits and disadvantages.
+The [Modeling Options](#modelingoptions) section describes where the modeling options which appear in this document.

-This feedback from the industry would inform and influence the specification of an unified telemetry model.
+Feedback on the desirability of one or both modeling options are desired.
+Please provide feedback, since the feedback will inform and influence the specification of an unified telemetry model.

 # Requirements of Telemetry Model
 The telemetry model is design to fulfill the following requirements.
 These requirements are expounded subsequently.